 Anodized Aluminum Valve Tags

-One of the most popular materials used for valve identification tags, anodized aluminum is extremely versatile.
-It is an incredibly durable substrate, used everywhere from aerospace equipment to manufacturing facilities.
+Anodized aluminum, one of the most popular materials for valve identification tags, is highly versatile.
+It is an incredibly durable substrate used in everything from aerospace equipment to manufacturing facilities.

-In addition, the anodization process allows for a solid color to be added to the metal plate.
-This provides the opportunity to color code various valve types, or just create a more stand-out warning sign.
+The anodization process also allows for a solid color to be added to the metal plate.
+This provides the opportunity to color code various valve types or just create a more stand-out warning sign.

-Another commonly used metal in this field, stainless steel sets the bar for durability.
-The material is incredibly sturdy, and resistant to just about anything it may be exposed to in an industrial-type environment.
+Stainless steel, another widely used metal in this field, sets the standard for durability.
+The material is incredibly sturdy and resistant to just about anything it may be exposed to in an industrial-type environment.

 Coupled with a durable stainless steel marking process, these release valve markers will last for many years.